 The rising notes of the verses and high-energy guitar build excitement, while the slight references of "go go Power Rangers" go a long way to continue peaking the excitement.
 Finally, when it feels like the energy can't be revved up any further, they climax with easily the best version the MMPR theme ever committed to sound.
 Yes, it's even cooler than the orchestral one.

-It's this nostalgic-but-refined bridge that takes an already kick-ass theme and, forgive the reference, "turns it to eleven."
+It's this nostalgic-but-refined bridge that takes an already sweet theme and, forgive the reference, "turns it to eleven."

 Dinothunder has a memorable theme with cheesy-but-attractive lyrics that'll bore themselves deep into your skull.
-Despite its bad-ass, "dark" tone for the opening moments and verses of the song, the refrain is nicely upbeat.
+Despite its impressive "dark" tone for the opening moments and verses of the song, the refrain is nicely upbeat.
 This is a perfect theme for the tone of Dinothunder as a whole, which made use of very weird footage from its Japanese counterpart, Abaranger, while also having some exceptionally troubling and serious plot lines, along with a terrifying villain made specifically for Western audiences.

 SPD is another great piece by Ron Wasserman, the man who graced us with the original theme.
 The show itself is one of the best seasons the franchise has to offer, and the theme is nicely done, if not a little repetitious, a'la Power Rangers in Space.